Wednesday, September 25, 2024

 Howdy, Sweet Friends, this will be somewhat of a newsletter since it's been a while.
 Last month, surgery for Jem, he's doing great now thanking the Lord.
 Yesterday one of our daughters had a minor surgery and will have follow up surgery soon.

-Yes, my mom has dementia and it is many times on the back burner and a matter of constant prayer but I must prayerfully go on in this delicate dance of Life unto the Lord, living with no regret...Making sure I'm doing what I should be doing, leaving no stone unturned in the theatre of my conscience and heart.
+Yes, my mom has dementia and it is many times on the back burner and a matter of constant prayer but I must prayerfully go on in this delicate dance of Life unto the Lord, living with no regret (EDIT:4.21.24 as far as giving my mom attention and so forth)...Making sure I'm doing what I should be doing, leaving no stone unturned in the theatre of my conscience and heart.

 I hope you will enjoy this newsletter of sorts...